(Originally posted on March 16, 2012)

-Every person possesses an inherent human dignity by the very nature of who and Who’s we are.
-Dignity and worth belong even to, no, especially to, those we hate or reject; those who annoy, provoke, and get on our last nerve.
+Every person possesses an inherent human dignity by the very nature of the fact of who and Whose we are.
+Dignity and worth belong even to those we hate or reject; those who annoy, provoke, and get on our last nerve.
 That was Jesus’ mission and message.

-That person is truly the person who mirrors something about you that you refuse to see.
-They are in your life to teach you a lesson about yourself, and they will continue to annoy and anger you until you learn that lesson.
-Even when they move on, and you think you are rid of them, someone else comes along to take their place.
-It’s true.
-You know it’s true.
+The person we struggle with most is the person who mirrors something about us that we refuse to see.
+They are in our lives to teach us a lesson about ourselves, and they will continue to annoy and anger us until we learn that lesson.
+Even when they move on, and we think we are rid of them, someone else comes along to take their place.

-Try to sit with this lovely fact for a while: “you only love God as much as the person you hate the most.”
+Sit with this lovely quote for a while and see if it doesn’t make you squirm: “You only love God as much as the person you hate the most.”
 Ouch!

-Just when I have visions of myself as the Proverbs 31 woman, “A good woman is hard to find, and worth far more than diamonds.
-Her husband trusts her without reserve, and never has reason to regret it.
-Never spiteful, she treats him generously all her life long.” – my husband pushes my buttons – and poof – from Saint Linda to Jezebel in the blink of an eye.
+Just when I have visions of myself as the Proverbs 31 woman, “A good woman is hard to find and worth far more than diamonds.
+Her husband trusts her without reserve and never has reason to regret it.
+Never spiteful, she treats him generously all her life long.” – my husband riles me – and poof – from Saint Linda to Jezebel in the blink of an eye.
 And you know how she ended up, don’t you?
 No?
 Are you ready?
 It’s not pretty…

 The dogs ate her!
 (1 Kings 16 – 2 Kings 9).
 Ewwwwwww!